Relativistic Black-Scholes model: Introduction

 However there is one feature of every liquid market whose consequences are seen already and hence we would like to discuss it in more details.
 Any price $S(t)$ going (say) up from $S(t)$ to $S(t+\Delta t)>S(t)$, must overcome all the offers made in the interval $[S(t),S(t+\Delta t)]$.
 This introduces a natural concept of friction/resistance in the markets simply because there is always somebody who thinks that the price is too high.
 This situation is similar to what happens in physical systems e.g. electrons in conductors.
 An electron can a priori move with arbitrary (but less than $c$ - the speed of light) velocity.
 However due to constant collisions with atoms of the conductor the maximal velocity is in fact bounded even more.
 The drift velocity of electrons can be as small as e.g. $1m/h$.
 Perhaps a better physical example is light traveling in a dense media where the effective speed of light is $c/n$ where $n$ is the refractive index (e.g. $n=1.3, \ \ 1.5, \ \ 2.4$ for water, glass and diamond respectively).
 In extreme situations, when light travels through the Bose-Einstein condensate, the effective speed of light can be as small as $1m/s$ \cite{condensate}.
+Another good examaple is given by graphene surfaces (for a review see e.g. \cite{graphene}) for which description of electrons is effectively given by the massless Dirac equation.